CentralLabFacilities/bonsai/docs/source/general/skills.rst

 ExitToken are used to create events after the skill is finished.
 To make sure all possible exit events are captured in the scxml the tokens have to be requested in the configuration method.

-There exit three ExitTokens:
+There exist three ExitTokens:

-.. list-table:: SkillConfigurator Functions
+.. list-table:: ExitToken Types
    :widths: 15 15
    :header-rows: 1